 Congratulations!
-You just survived January, navigating the icy roads and subzero temperatures.
+You just survived the start of the new year, navigating the icy roads and subzero temperatures.
 Midterms are on your mind and you might be wondering if your workload is ever going to let up.
 The last thing you’re thinking about is finding a summer job, right?
 Wrong.

 Even though it’s the thick of the Winter term, it’s also time to start the summer job hunt.
 Here are four tips to make sure you don’t get left out in the cold.